PabloPL22/mipApp/README.md

 ##How configure MIP App
 To try the MIP app, first, you need a MIP Robot.
 Think this is only a proof of concept.
-Our intention never was to code a complete and configurable app to comunicate our movil devices with any machine that is around us.
+Our intention never was to code a complete and configurable app to comunicate our mobile devices with any machine that is around us.

 So, for the lucky ones that have a MIP with them, the first step is to get the UUID.
 We use the command *cylon-ble-scan* of the library [cylon-ble](https://github.com/hybridgroup/cylon-ble) for it.
 If your SO is Windows,